miukkonen/road-camera-search/README.md

 # road-camera-search
-Simple frontend search for Digitraffic road cameras
+Simple frontend to search for Digitraffic Road Cameras